mobak88/Saga-Farmann/README.md

 - Export default for components
 - Break down components when it makes sense or if it can be reused
 - Empty tags instead of React Fragments

+## Fetching data

+### Static Generation

+The HTML is generated at build time and will be reused on each request, we have utilized getStaticProps and getStaticPaths [read more about Static Generation](https://nextjs.org/docs/basic-features/pages#static-generation)

+### Incremental Static Regeneration

+Incremental Static Regeneration ensures static pages gets updated automatically by rebuilding the pages that has changes [read more about Incremental Static Regeneration](https://nextjs.org/docs/basic-features/data-fetching/incremental-static-regeneration#on-demand-revalidation-beta)

 ## Technical debt